Speeding up Rails 4.2

 A few others are experimenting with this at the moment and it would be better if there was one central effort.

-Claudiu over 9 years ago
+Claudiu almost 10 years ago

 Claudiu